US Expat Taxes for Americans Living in South Korea – What You Need to Know

 “Foreign residents who have stayed in Korea for longer than five years during the last ten year period are taxed on their worldwide income.

-If you pay income tax in South Korea, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
-The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a South Korean resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in South Korea.
-These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.
+Thankfully, there are several exemptions you can claim that allow you to pay less or no US income tax to the IRS.
+The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$110,000 from US income tax if you can demonstrate that you are resident in South Korea, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in South Korea.

 South Korean taxes – what you need to know